msomi22/pynlp/README.md

 # Natural Language Processing with python
-* uncomment the first twp line to download the necessary data
+* uncomment the first two lines to download the necessary data, then revert
 * to install nltk use pip
 * pip install nltk